 The requirement to conduct due diligence should include public sector bodies (including government departments, local authorities, and bodies such as export credit agencies).

-We already have the Modern Slavery Act – do we need a new law?
+We already have the Modern Slavery Act – do we need a new corporate accountability law?

-UK company Boohoo had abusive working conditions in their supply chain, but the company was fully compliant with the Modern Slavery Act – even though they may have breached the UNGPs.
-Under our proposed law, Boohoo could have been found liable for the abusive working conditions in their supply chain.
-This would give the UNGPs “force of law” in the UK.
+UK company Boohoo had abusive working conditions in its supply chain, but the company was fully compliant with the Modern Slavery Act – even though it may have breached the UN Guiding Principles on Business and Human Rights.
+Under our proposed law, which would give the UNGPs “force of law” in the UK, Boohoo could have been found liable for the abusive working conditions in their supply chain.
+This has been confirmed in a legal review by Blackstone Chambers.

-The Government is planning to introduce mandatory due diligence for deforestation linked commodities – why do we still need a new law?
+The Government has introduced mandatory due diligence for deforestation risk commodities – why do we still need a new law?

 Who supports legislation in the UK?

-The UK’s Joint Committee on Human Rights called for this legislation several years ago.
-Both the Labour Party and the Liberal Democrats supported provisions on mandatory due diligence in their 2019 election manifestos.
+In 2017 the UK’s Joint Committee on Human Rights called for legislation that placed a duty of care on companies to respect human rights across their supply chains.
+Both the Labour Party and the Liberal Democrats supported provisions on mandatory due diligence in their 2019 General Election manifestos.

-The Global Resource Initiative Taskforce (a group of businesses and NGOs convened by Government) recommends the urgent introduction of a mandatory due diligence obligation covering both human rights and environmental risks and impacts.
+The Global Resource Initiative Taskforce has recommended the “urgent introduction” of a mandatory due diligence obligation covering both human rights and environmental risks and impacts.

 Many businesses support new legislation due to anticipated benefits including legal certainty and a level playing field.
-Businesses, including those operating in the UK (e.g. Nestle, ASOS, Primark) also support the introduction of human rights and environmental due diligence legislation in Europe.
-And international investors worth more than $100 trillion under assets that have called for mandatory due diligence legislation.
+Businesses, including those operating in the UK (including Tesco, John Lewis, Microsoft, Nestlé, ASOS and Primark) support the introduction of human rights and environmental due diligence legislation in the UK and in Europe.
+International investors worth more than $6 trillion in assets have reaffirmed their call for mandatory due diligence legislation in Europe.

-Similar legislation has been introduced in France, and is now on the agenda in several other countries – including Switzerland, the Netherlands and Germany – and in the EU itself.
+Corporate accountability legislation has been introduced in France (‘The Corporate Duty of Vigilance’), in Switzerland (‘Human Rights Due Diligence Legislation’) in Germany (‘The Supply Chain Due Diligence Act’) and in Norway (‘The Transparency Act’).
+Similar laws are on the agenda in several other countries – including the Netherlands, Belgium, Austria, Finland and Luxembourg– and in the EU itself.

-The EU is planning to table similar legislation next year – what does this mean for the UK after Brexit?
+The EU has tabled similar legislation – what does this mean for a post-Brexit UK?

-Failure to keep step with the EU on this issue would put some UK business at a competitive disadvantage, and create confusion – as not all UK companies will be covered by the EU law.
+Failure to keep step with the EU on this issue puts UK business operating on the EU’s single market at a competitive disadvantage and creates a confusing patchwork of requirements – as not all UK companies will be covered by the EU law.

-Failure to keep step would also put the UK on the back foot on business and human rights.
+Failure to keep step also puts the UK on the back foot on business and human rights.
 But by moving ahead with a new law, the UK could help to shape global requirements for companies.